chaunceygardiner/weewx-weatherboard/docs/configuration.md

 Default `2`.
 Seconds between polls.
 A good choice is the rate at which your station's driver emits loop packets: polling faster than the data arrives just re-reads the same record.
+Values below 1 poll once a second.

 ### `title`, `subtitle`, `meta_title`